apache/pulsar/site2/docs/functions-package.md

 >
 > - Currently, the window function is not available in Python and Go.

-# Prerequisite
+## Prerequisite

-Before running a Pulsar function, you need to start up Pulsar.
+Before running a Pulsar function, you need to start Pulsar.

-## Run Pulsar cluster in Docker
+### Run a standalone Pulsar in Docker

 This example uses Docker to run a standalone Pulsar.